Lewy Body Dementia: A Common Yet Underdiagnosed Dementia

 Dementia with Lewy bodies (DLB) is a type of dementia that causes problems with memory and thinking abilities that are severe enough to interfere with everyday activities.
 It specifically affects a person’s ability to plan and solve problems, called executive function, and their ability to understand visual information.
 Dementia always appears first (or around the same time as parkinsonism) in DLB.
 The motor symptoms of Parkinson’s such as tremor, slowness, stiffness and walking/balance/gait problems usually become more evident as the disease progresses.
 Visual hallucinations, REM sleep behavior disorder, fluctuating levels of alertness and attention, mood changes and autonomic dysfunction are also characteristic of DLB.

-In contrast, Parkinson’s disease dementia (PDD) is a term used for dementia that develops after several or many years of living with Parkinson’s, a disease that is caused by loss of dopamine-producing nerve cells.
+In contrast, Parkinson’s disease dementia (PDD) is a term used for dementia that develops after a year or more of living with Parkinson’s, a disease that is caused by loss of dopamine-producing nerve cells.
 In nearly all cases of Parkinson’s, people experience motor symptoms in the early stages; some may also have very mild changes in cognition at diagnosis.
 Over time, non-motor symptoms of Parkinson’s may appear, including cognitive impairment, REM sleep disorder, memory problems, fatigue, anxiety, autonomic dysfunction, pain and more.
 Most importantly, not all people with Parkinson’s will develop dementia and at this time, it’s impossible to predict which individuals with Parkinson’s will also develop Parkinson’s disease dementia.

 Finally, Alzheimer’s is characterized by different abnormal clumps called amyloid plaques, and jumbled fiber bundles called tau tangles.
 These microscopic structural changes in the brain were discovered by Dr. Alois Alzheimer in 1906.
 These plaques and tangles, together with loss of connections between nerve cells, contribute to loss of coherence and memory, as well as a progressive impairment in conducting normal activities of daily living.